Overview of Black Hat SEO Techniques

 8)Poor Quality Content Strictly Made for SEO

-As anyone can guess, search engines use an algorithm to decide what ranks higher and what does not; in order to gain as much advantage on a page as possible, Black Hat SEOs many times create poor quality content that is strictly planned and written to appear on Search Results.
+As anyone can guess, search engines use an algorithm to decide what ranks higher and what does not; to gain as much advantage on a page as possible, Black Hat SEOs often create poor quality content that is strictly planned and written to appear on Search Results.

 The content in question may be copied and spun from another site, be of really poor grammar or be filled with invisible keywords.
 Invisible Keywords are added to a page by setting the text color to be the same as the background color.